DKE-Data/agrirouter-api-protobuf-definitions/README.md

 #### How to install Protobuf C++ Compiler

 The following instructions are based on the [Google Protobuf installation guide](https://github.com/google/protobuf/blob/master/src/README.md) and are optimized for Unix based systems.
-For Windows I recommend to install [Cygwin](https://www.cygwin.com/) and do the same steps as if you were on a Unix based system.
+For Windows it is recommended to install [Cygwin](https://www.cygwin.com/) and do the same steps as if you were on a Unix based system.

 #### Download packages

 You can download protoc and protobuf packages from [Google Protobuf Releases](https://github.com/google/protobuf/releases).
-Make sure you use downloaded **the same versions** of protoc and protobuf.
+Make sure you download **the same versions** of protoc and protobuf otherwise the installation won't work.

 E.g. *protoc-3.5.0-linux-x86_64.zip* and *protobuf-cpp-3.5.0.zip*